 Monitoring connections

 The same is true for monitoring and keeping an eye on what it is you visit, where you go, what you are allowed to do, and what services your ISP is actually providing you.
-It’s the router at the end of your connection, possibly in conjunction with other equipment owned by the ISP, that simply keeps track of exactly what data it is that’s being sent to and from your internet connection.
+It’s the router at the end of your connection, possibly in conjunction with other equipment owned by the ISP, that simply keeps track of exactly what data is being sent to and from your internet connection.

 (Transcript lightly edited for readability.)